Menu

 The workshop will provide a relaxed place for participants to quickly understand and then develop their skills, with the watchful input of the instructor.
 Some previous painting experience would be preferable, but not required.
 Participant’s abilities should include basic drawing, and a comfort level with watercolor.
 With a likely diversity of skills, capabilities will vary widely, but one-on-one instruction will be tailored to each individual’s level.
 Expectations are for a creative, exciting environment from which the collective energies and interests will allow everyone to learn much more than otherwise struggling to discover alone.
 Also, expectations are for making “mistakes”, and for having fun while learning with an award-winning watercolorist.

 About the Instructor: Frank is an accomplished watercolor painter of urban scenes, landscapes, homes, portraits and still life in a plein air, or a direct alla prima colorist style.
 He is continually inspired by the effortless, masterful works of watercolorists from many eras and cultures; particularly Sargent, Homer, Turner, Wyeth, Zorn, Reid, Prendergast, Hiroshi and fellow Winthrop native, John Whorf.
 Frank enjoys the fluid challenge and unexpected possibilities of watercolor.
 Given the inherent transparency of his preferred medium and infinite range of possible values and colors, he strives to express watercolor’s rich, luminous qualities in his pieces.
 He also enjoys working on figurative sketches in pencil, pen & ink, and other mediums.
 Frank is a signature member of the New England Watercolor Society (N.E.W.S.)
 Boston, and elected member of the Salmagundi Club of New York.
 He is also a multiple award-winning architectural illustrator for over five decades of collaborating with renowned national architects to produce striking illustrations of projects around the world.
+Frank recently had a highly regarded exhibition of his illustration works at the Boston Athenaeum, and radio & tv spots on Jared Bowen’s PBS Culture Programs.

 "Light, shade, shadow, color, values, textures; the substantive and the fleeting, the design and contours of shape and form; the intersection and interplay of the tangible and intangible – these life qualities are always capturing my attention.
 The interpretative and unexpected possibilities of the watercolor medium present an exciting artistic challenge to capture these very qualities in every work. "